Metropolitan Area Outer Underground Discharge Channel

 Work on the project started in 1992 and was completed by early 2006.
 It consists of five concrete containment silos with heights of 65 m and diameters of 32 m, connected by 6.4 km of tunnels, 50 m beneath the surface, as well as a large water tank with a height of 25.4 m, with a length of 177 m, with a width of 78 m, and with fifty-nine massive pillars connected to seventy-eight 10 MW pumps that can pump up to 200 MT of water into the Edo River per second.

+G-Cans

+G-Cans, originally G-CANS PROJECT, is the name of a civic group whose goal is to "transform the area surrounding the Metropolitan Area Outer Underground Discharge Channel and the Shōwa Drainage Pump Station into a new cultural and community hub, utilizing these regional resources to promote regional development"; "CANS" represents the idea that "anything can be done with the ideas and actionable proposals of us citizens".
+While the term "G-Cans" is commonly used in English to refer to the Metropolitan Area Outer Underground Discharge Channel itself, it originally refers to this specific civic initiative.